nathany/nathany/README.md

 My web development career spans 28 years across a number of industries, including ecommerce, online dating, online exams, and fintech.
 Over the years, I worked predominately with ⚡ ColdFusion, SQL, 💎 Ruby on Rails, and 🧪 Elixir.

-I'm currently learning 🦀 Rust and ☢️ DirectX and writing about it on my blog.
+I'm currently learning 🦀Rust and 🌋Vulkan and writing about it on my blog.

 ✍️ [nathany.com](https://nathany.com)